AlaskaAirlines/auro-formkit/components/dropdown/demo/api.md

 <!-- AURO-GENERATED-CONTENT:END -->
 </auro-accordion>

-### No Fullscreen Effect on Mobile View
+### Fullscreen Effect on Mobile View

-On mobile view, adding the `noFullscreenOnMobile` attribute will prevent the dropdown from switching to fullscreen mode.
+On mobile view, adding the `mobileFullscreenBreakpoint="{breakpoint-token}"` will prevent the dropdown from switching to fullscreen mode.

 This is useful in scenarios where:
 - Fullscreen mode does not provide significant benefits to the user.